Stainless Steel Chemical Etching

 Stainless Steel Grades We Work With

-We work with most grades of Stainless Steel in many different applications.
+We work with most grades of Stainless Steel for different applications.
 Below are some of the most popular grades of Stainless Steel.
-If you do not see the grade your project needs please contact us today.
+If you do not see the grade your project needs please contact us to discuss it.

 Stainless Steel is excellent for applications that come in contact with moisture and other corrosive elements because of its anti-corrosive characteristics and tarnish-free surface.
 It is often used for components in commercial applications and industry for its strength, temperature and corrosion resistance, and appearance.
 Stainless Steel products etched and fabricated by Fotofab include:

-- The average carbon footprint of stainless steel is estimated to be 2.90 kg of C02 per kg of stainless steel produced
+- The average carbon footprint of stainless steel is estimated to be 2.90 kg of CO2 per kg of stainless steel produced.